iifl-logo

 Pandemic and similar disruptions

-The COVID-19 pandemic demonstrated the potential for global crises to disrupt business operations.
+The COVID-19 pandemic showed the potential of global crises to disrupt business operations.
 Such events can lead to economic downturns and curtailment of business activities.
 There remains a possibility that this crisis or a similar public health threat could substantially affect the Companys financial condition and operations.

 Change in regulations and industry trends

-The mobility industry is subject to stringent environmental and regulatory standards.
-Any adverse issues or changes in these regulations, or their impact on the Companys customers, could affect business performance.
-Additionally, the ongoing transition from internal combustion engine (ICE)-based vehicles to electrified alternatives poses a risk to the Companys ICE-dependent product lines.
+The automotive and mobility industry is subject to stringent environmental and regulatory standards.
+Any adverse changes in these regulations, or their impact on the Companys customers, could affect business performance.
+Additionally, the ongoing transition from internal combustion engine (ICE)- based vehicles to electrified alternatives poses a risk to the Companys ICE-dependent product lines.

 The Company believes that effective risk management is essential to achieving its strategic objectives.
 A multi-tiered risk management framework is in place, supported by regularly tested internal control systems that ensure design integrity, implementation effectiveness, and operational reliability.
 This framework enables the Company to manage and report on both existing and emerging risks proactively.